 A central tenet of the American legal system is the right to appeal.
-If you are convicted of a crime, whether by a guilty plea or a trial verdict, you may be able to challenge either the conviction or the sentence.
+If you are convicted of a crime, whether by a guilty plea or a trial verdict, you can challenge either the conviction or the sentence.
 This is true in both state and federal courts.

 To effectively appeal a conviction or sentence, you must adhere to proper procedures and have a strong basis for the appeal.
 Federal appellate procedures are complex.
-It may be beneficial to have a highly knowledgeable and skilled federal appeals lawyer guide you through the process.
+You should have a highly knowledgeable and skilled federal appeals lawyer guide you through the process.

 You will not win an appeal and overturn a conviction or sentence by simply arguing the judgment was unfair or wrong.
 An appellate court neither provides a new trial nor accepts new evidence.
 You must be able to establish that a legal error occurred during the trial.
 Only if the appellate court finds a material legal mistake led to your conviction or inappropriate sentence will it reverse or remand your case.